Questions tagged [liquid-fuel]

 Has a rocket engine with LOX as the oxidizer ever fired beyond the GEO belt?

-Intuitive Machines' Nova-C lunar lander is scheduled to launch later this year.
-Notably, the lander uses liquid methane as fuel and liquid oxygen as the oxidizer, and it will rely on this combination ...
+Intuitive Machines' Nova-C lunar lander is scheduled to launch in mid-February of this year.
+Notably, the lander uses liquid methane as fuel and liquid oxygen as the oxidizer, and it will rely on this ...

 1